 What hopes do you have during this time?
 What are you doing during the Season of Advent to prepare for Christmas?
-What are you doing during the Season of Advent to prepare for Christmas?

 CATHOLIC EDUCATION All Saints' Day & All Souls' Day

 SAINTS INSPIRE US

 Stories of effort, struggle, leadership, compassion, and good works mark the lives of those who have been ordained Catholic saints.
 Their stories provide great examples for our own lives.